awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

        └── disco-java-agent-web-plugin.jar
    ```

 1. Modify the JVM arguments of your application to include the following, which enables the agent\.
 Ensure the `-javaagent` argument is placed *before* the `-jar` argument if applicable\.
-The process to modify JVM arguments varies depending on the tools and frameworks you use to launch your Java server, so consult the documentation of your server framework for specific guidance\.
+The process to modify JVM arguments varies depending on the tools and frameworks you use to launch your Java server\.
+Consult the documentation of your server framework for specific guidance\.

    ```
    -javaagent:/<path-to-disco>/disco-java-agent.jar=pluginPath=/<path-to-disco>/disco-plugins
    ```

-1. To specify the name of your application as it will appear on the X\-Ray console, set the `AWS_XRAY_TRACING_NAME` environment variable or the `com.amazonaws.xray.strategy.tracingName` system property\.
+1. To specify how the name of your application appears on the X\-Ray console, set the `AWS_XRAY_TRACING_NAME` environment variable or the `com.amazonaws.xray.strategy.tracingName` system property\.
 If no name is provided, a default name is used\.

 1. Restart your server or container\.
 Incoming requests and their downstream calls are now traced\.
 If you don’t see the expected results, see [Troubleshooting](#XRayAutoInstrumentationAgent-Troubleshooting)\.